jiayil-1/LPCVC-Track-2-Vision-Fork/README.md

 # Clean Dataset
 We used check_videos.py, a generated script, to check and clean for corrupted videos

-# Note on dynamic frame selection
+# Dynamic frame selection
-We modified torchvision/datasets/video_utils.py
+We modified compute_video_clip() in torchvision/datasets/video_utils.py to implement dynamic frame selection

 # To train the model: